pkarsy/rfboot/usb2rf/README.md

 ### usb2rf module
 Generally you need the following info only if you read/modify the usb2rf source code.

-This folder contains firmware for the usb2rf module The usb2rf module is a bridge allowing data from the PC to be transmitted as RF packets and in reverse direction, allows rf packets to be received from the PC
+This folder contains firmware for the usb2rf module.<br/>
+The usb2rf module is a bridge allowing data from the PC to be transmitted as RF packets, and in reverse direction, allows rf packets to be received from the PC.

 ### Upload the precompiled usb2rf.hex file
 Normally you dont need/want to do that independently, as this is part of the [Installation](../help/Installation.md).